Business Tenancies: the right to renew

 In addition to the questions which we ask in our first Consultation Paper, we are also conducting a short survey to help us understand the impact of the 1954 Act on the current commercial leasehold market.
 We encourage consultees to respond both to the Consultation Paper and to the survey.

-The first Consultation Paper and a summary of it are available under “Consultations and related documents” below.
+The first Consultation Paper, a summary and a Welsh language version of the summary are available under “Consultations and related documents” below.
 The survey is available here.
-A Welsh language version of the summary will be available shortly.

 Watch Professor Nicholas Hopkins discuss our first consultation.